Wingate, County Durham: Public transport

-Wingate was previously served by two railway stations at Wingate and on the Great North of England, Clarence & Hartlepool Junction Railway and the North Eastern Railway Castle Eden Branch respectively.
+Wingate was previously served by two railway stations at Wingate and on the Great North of England, Clarence and Hartlepool Junction Railway and the North Eastern Railway Castle Eden Branch respectively.
 Both stations are long closed and the majority of the former right of way has been reclaimed and turned into walkways, notably parts of the Hart to Haswell Walkway.
 One of the level crossing gates survives next to the Railway Crossings pub on Front Street.